 Since then, I have been fortunate to able to lend a hand toward progress across North America and beyond.

-Mia Birk has spent her entire career creating active communities where bicycling and walking are safe, healthy, fun, and normal daily activities.
-She is President of Alta Planning + Design and Vice-President at Alta Bicycle Share, Inc. She is the author of Joyride: Pedaling Toward a Healthier Planet, which tells the dramatic and enlightening behind-the-scenes story of how a group of determined visionaries transformed Portland into a cycling mecca and inspired the nation.
+Mia Birk is the President of Alta Planning + Design.
+She has spent her entire career creating active communities where bicycling and walking are safe, healthy, fun, and normal daily activities.
+She is the author of Joyride: Pedaling Toward a Healthier Planet, which tells the dramatic and enlightening behind-the-scenes story of how a group of determined visionaries transformed Portland into a cycling mecca and inspired the nation.
 She has been at the forefront of numerous groundbreaking studies and organizations, and was a co-founder of Portland State University’s Initiative for Bicycle and Pedestrian Innovation and the Cities for Cycling Project and Urban Bikeway Design Guide of the National Association of City Transportation Officials.
+She was a co-founder at Alta Bicycle Share, Inc., which launched and operates public bike sharing systems in Washington DC, Boston, , and was recently sold.

 Mia lives and rides with her three children in Portland, Oregon, where she was Bicycle Program Manager from 1993-1999.